Origin of neo-liberalism

 By Barbara Stiegler, Philosopher (Published Gallimard – NRF Essays)

 Studies on the origin of neo-liberalism are rare that, without any restraint, I have drawn my comments from this book as well as from the author’s interviews at the Davos Economic Forum.
 (Radio Suisse Romande “Histoire vivante”, January 2019)

 The backwardness of the human species

 Where does this feeling of “lagging behind” reinforced by the permanent injunction to adapt and to evolve comes from?
 It is a matter of surviving an unstable, complex, uncertain and rapidly changing environment.
 Is the acceleration of technological innovations the only reason for this?
 Mrs. B. Stiegler’s book reveals a powerful and structured political thought, that of Walter Lippmann.
 It was at the “Lippmann” colloquium held in Paris in 1938 that the word “neo-liberalism” made its first public appearance.
 This new liberalism owes much to his interpretation of Ch.
 Darwin’s theory of evolution.

-Walter Lippmann, diplomat, journalist and essayist provided neo-liberalism with its theoretical matrix in 1937 with his latest title «The good society“.
-This book is the result of a long political meditation integrating many influences.
+Walter Lippmann, diplomat, journalist and essayist provided neo-liberalism with its theoretical matrix in 1937 with his latest book «The good society“.
 Very early he took a stand against Herbert Spencer and his ultra-liberal excesses: “Laisser-faire”, ie less state, eugenics (Social Darwinism).
 He believed that the industrial revolution, with its new technologies and the acceleration of flows, has created a maladjustment that explains the social and political pathologies aggravated by “Laisser-faire“.
 Political action must therefore be rethought as an artificial, continuous and invasive intervention on the human species in order to readapt it to the demands of the new environment.

-Many years earlier he came across one of the greatest American thinkers: John Dewey, who did not share his conception of “experimentation” at all!
+It is then he came across one of the greatest American thinkers: John Dewey, who did not share his conception of “experimentation” at all!
 The conflict over democracy and the meaning of the Darwinian revolution has opposed these two men for decades.
-While J.D. saw an evolution starting from the bottom i.e. from the collective intelligence of the peoples, W.L. despised the uncultured “masses” and promoted a change from top down with the famous experts guiding the process.
+While J.D. saw an evolution starting from the bottom i.e. from the collective intelligence of the peoples, W.L. despised the uncultured “masses” and promoted a change from top down with the famous “experts“guiding the process.